mcneel/rhino.inside-revit/docs/pages/_en/beta/reference/known-issues.md

 ![]({{ "/static/images/reference/known-issues-error-200.png" | prepend: site.baseurl }})

+The underlying issue is that one of the `Microsoft.WindowsAPICodePack` or `Microsoft.WindowsAPICodePack.Shell` dlls that are shipped with the conflicting Revit add-in, does not have a public key, and the conflicting add-in is not compiled to use the exact version of these dlls that are shipped with the product.
+The latest version of both these dlls are installed by Rhino into the Global Assembly Cache (GAC) when Rhino is installed.
+When {{ site.terms.rir }} and the conflicting add-in are both loaded into Revit, one of them ends up using the incompatible dll version and this causes the error.

 ### Workaround

-This normally appears when there is a conflict between Rhino.inside and one or more Revit plugins that have loaded already.
+This normally appears when there is a conflict between Rhino.inside and one or more Revit plugins that have loaded already:

+#### pyRevit Add-in
-A common conflict is an older version of the {{ site.terms.pyrevit }} plugin.
+A common conflict is an older version (older than 4.7) of the {{ site.terms.pyrevit }} plugin.
 While the newer versions to {{ site.terms.pyrevit }} do not cause a problem, an older version might.
 Information on the {{ site.terms.pyrevit }} site can be found [{{ site.terms.pyrevit }} issue #628](https://github.com/eirannejad/pyRevit/issues/628).
 To update the older version of {{ site.terms.pyrevit }} use these steps:

-  - Download [Microsoft.WindowsAPICodePack.Shell](https://www.nuget.org/packages/Microsoft.WindowsAPICodePack.Shell/) and place under `bin/` directory in pyRevit installation directory.
+  - Download [Microsoft.WindowsAPICodePack.Shell](https://www.nuget.org/packages/Microsoft.WindowsAPICodePack-Shell/1.1.0) and place under `bin/` directory in pyRevit installation directory.
 This fix will be shipped with the next pyRevit version

   - DLL is also uploaded here for convenience if you don't know how to download NuGet packages.
 It's placed inside a ZIP archive for security.
 Unpack and place under `bin/` directory in pyRevit installation directory.
 [Microsoft.WindowsAPICodePack.Shell.dll.zip](https://github.com/eirannejad/pyRevit/files/3503717/Microsoft.WindowsAPICodePack.Shell.dll.zip)

+#### Naviate Add-ins
+Another common conflict is with the suite of Naviate tools for Revit.
+The workaround is very similar to workaround mentioned above.
+Download both the [Microsoft.WindowsAPICodePack](https://www.nuget.org/packages/Microsoft.WindowsAPICodePack-Core/1.1.0) and [Microsoft.WindowsAPICodePack.Shell](https://www.nuget.org/packages/Microsoft.WindowsAPICodePack-Shell/1.1.0) dlls and replace the existing ones inside the Naviate installation path (usually `C:\Program Files\Symetri\Naviate\Revit 20XX\Dll\`)

 If this does not solve the problem, then using the [Search for Conflicting Plugins]({{ site.baseurl }}{% link _en/beta/reference/toubleshooting.md %}#search-for-conflicting-plugins) section.